Chapter 7 Law Enforcement Officers Killed and Assaulted (LEOKA)

 • Total - sum of all call types

-Within these call types is also a breakdown by offender weapon use, with the same weapons as above, and the type of officer assignment which is essentially if they are alone or not and if they’re on foot or not.
-Finally, it says how many assaults are cleared by arrest or cleared through exceptional means though it doesn’t differential between the two.
+Within these call types is also a breakdown by offender weapon use, with the same weapons as above, and the type of officer assignment which is essentially if they are alone or not and if they are on foot or not.
+Finally, it says how many assaults are cleared by arrest or cleared through exceptional means, though it does not differentiate between the two.
 The shift assignment is essentially how they go through their normal day, if this is in a vehicle, alone, as a detective, or under a different assignment (including being off-duty).
 For example, being in a vehicle with two officers means that their normal assignment is driving in a vehicle, not that they were actually assaulted in said vehicle.
-This also doesn’t necessarily mean that these are the only officers at the scene.
+This also does not necessarily mean that these are the only officers at the scene.
 It is simply the shift assignment of the officer who is assaulted.
 For example, if an officer who normally works alone in a vehicle shows up to a scene where other officers are present, and who are under different shift assignments, and gets assaulted - and no one else gets assaulted - that is an assault for officers “in a vehicle alone”.

 • Offender weapons